noctuelles/42-fdf/README.md

 a transformation fonction.
 I'm using linked list and function pointer to make this possible.
 - [x] Added a compass in the bottom-left of the screen.
+- [ ] Make auto zoom and center work with extremely large map.
 - [ ] Better MiniLibX handling.
 - [ ] Hiding H.U.D.